adamthedash/poe_crafting/src/explanation.md

 The unique set of tags on the item is {Attack, Speed, Damage}.
 Mods 3 & 4 both have at least 1 tag in common with the item, while Mods 5 & 6 do not.
 Therefore the mod pool is limited to Mod 3 & 4.

 **Omen Combinations (non-exhaustive)**
-- Greater + Dextral Exalt = Add 2 suffixes in one use
+- Greater + Dextral + Exalt = Add 2 suffixes in one use
-- Greater + Sinistral Exalt = Add 2 prefixes in one use
+- Greater + Sinistral + Exalt = Add 2 prefixes in one use
-- Greater + Annul = Remove 2 modifiers
-- Whittling + directional omens (Dextral/Sinistral) + Chaos give you surgical control over mod improvement
+- Whittling + directional omens (Dextral/Sinistral) + Chaos = Reroll the lowest level Prefix or Suffix

 When using a Greater + Dextral/Sinistral + Exalt, the item must have room for 2 suffixes or 2 prefixes.
 If not, then the craft cannot be performed.

+**Forcing affix removal with Perfect Essences**
+Essences add a guaranteed modifier to an item.
+There must be space for the modifier on the item, so when the item is full with the same affix as the added modifier, then it is forced to remove one of those affixes.
+For example, if an item has 2 prefixes and 3 suffixes, using a `Perfect Essence of Haste` on it will only ever remove a suffix, as the `EssenceOnslaughtOnKill` modifier is a suffix.
+This can be a cheaper way than using a directional omen.

 ## Your task